AvivC/RibbonLang/README.md

     * Point `RIBBON_BUILD_LIB` to the directory of the C libraries binaries (For example: `C:/msys64/mingw64/lib`)

 4. Run `build_dev.bat` in order to build in development mode.
 This turns on several diagnostics, and is necessary for the tests to pass.
-   After building, the output binary `ribbon.exe` will be located at `src/ribbon.exe`.
+   After building, the development output binary `ribbon.exe` will be located at `src\ribbon.exe`.

         > build_dev.bat